Skip to main content

 Or in-app via Settings → TTS Provider:

-API_KEYblank unless your deployment requires one. - Choose model
+3. Leave API_KEY blank unless your deployment requires one.